Amin Abu Hawwas: High school

 Hawwas attended Cave Spring High School from 2009 to 2012 and played varsity basketball his junior and senior year.
 During his senior year, he led his team to the state finals.
 He was awarded district player of the year for the 2012 season, and regional player of the year for the 2012 season.
 He was selected for first team all-state for the 2012 season.
 He averaged 19.5 points, 7.2 rebound and 2.1 assist.

 College career

 Hawwas played college basketball for Mars Hill University.
 In his freshman season, he averaged 3.58 points, 0.33 rebound and 0.42 assist.

 Professional career

-Hawwas joined the Jordanian side Orthodox Basketball Club in the 2018 season.
+Hawwas joined the Jordanian side Orthodox in the 2018 season.